How to Build Credit Fast From Scratch (Even If You're Starting at Zero)

 The golden rule: Keep your utilization under 10%.
 If your limit is $300, spend no more than $30 per month on it.
 Pay it off in full every single month.
 Never carry a balance.

-Strategy 2: Apply for a Credit Builder Loan
+How Does a Credit Builder Loan Work?

 Credit builder loans are specifically designed for people building credit from scratch.
 Unlike a regular loan where you get the money upfront, a credit builder loan works in reverse: the lender holds the money while you make monthly payments.
 Once you've paid it all off, you receive the funds.